palcu/gov.palcu.ro/_posts/2016-05-03-publishing-the-list-of-creditors-of-the-romanian-government.markdown

 15:50 - Now 500 users and 70% load.
 Activating Redis.

 16:11 - 600 users in the last 60 seconds and 25% load.
 Caching is great.
 And still not using our CDN.
+Oh, and we are doing 40MB/s on the network.